(All fields required)

 Our lab has won a Sidney Kimmel Scholars Award which provides research grants to the nation's most promising young cancer researchers.
 The goal of the grant program is to improve the basic understanding of cancer biology and to develop new methods for the prevention and treatment of cancer.
-The Sidney Kimmel Foundation for Cancer Research has selected fifteen scientists from across the United States to receive two year grants in the amount of $200,000 under the Foundation's on-going Kimmel Scholar program.
-Dr. Guasch is the first Awardee from Cincinnati Children's.
+The Sidney Kimmel Foundation for Cancer Research has selected 15 scientists from across the United States to receive two-year grants in the amount of $200,000 under the foundation's on-going Kimmel Scholar program.
+Dr. Guasch is the first awardee from Cincinnati Children's.

 Other grants include:

 Wikenheiser-Brokamp KA, Zhang Y, Whitsett JA, and Guasch G.TGFβ signaling inhibits goblet cell differentiation via SPDEF in the conjunctival epithelium.
 Development.

 Gupta A, Bischoff A, Peña A, Runck LA, Guasch

 G. The great divide: septation and malformation of the cloaca, and its implications for surgeons.
 Pediatr Surg Int.
 2014 Nov;30(11):1089-95.

 Runck LA, Method A, Bischoff A, Levitt M,

 Peña A, Collins MH, Gupta A, Shanmukhappa S, Wells JM, Guasch G. Defining the molecular pathologies in cloaca malformation: similarities between mouse and human.
 Dis Model Mech.
 2014 Apr;7(4):483-93.